joh-ga/RubyCrumbler/README.md

 * [Ruby](https://www.ruby-lang.org/en/) > 3.02
 * Gems in the [Gemfile](https://github.com/joh-ga/RubyCrumbler/blob/6347f845df762466dd0d49e91d671ce2c45c4ca0/Gemfile)

 Note: The script may also run with older Ruby versions.
-We appreciate your feedback if execution with older versions is also possible.
+It was sucessfully tested with Ruby 2.7 on Linux.
+We appreciate your feedback if execution with other older versions is also possible.

 ## GUI
 MacOS | Windows | Linux